denten-books/plain-text/1-chapter.md

 comparison.
 Witness: I don't think you're serious.
 By a winter's day one means a typical winter's day, rather than a special one like Christmas.
 (447)

+Add Plato.
+Reading is proper internalization.
+Interpretation is the scanned symbol + state of the machine.

-Imitation game == mimesis, simulation.
+Literature as imitation game == mimesis, simulation.

 [^ln1-chinese]: This line is a likely source for John Searle's famous "Chinese Room" experiment [@searle_minds_1980].